ulbmuenster/invenio-oaipmh-scythe/README.md

-# oaipmh-scythe: OAI-PMH for Humans
+# oaipmh-scythe: A Scythe for harvesting OAI-PMH repositories.

 This is a community maintained fork of the original [sickle](https://github.com/mloesch/sickle).